UBC-R-Study-group/studyGroup/README.md

 ## Schedule

+Come join us on Wednesdays 1-2pm at Koerner Library Room 216

 Here's our tentative schedule for the semester.
 This might not be the most up-to-date; for that, please check the issues.

 ### TERM 1